maschlr/upornot_bot/README.md

 # UpOrNot Bot

-A simple bot that checks whether other bots are online and sends a message to a channel if they are not.
+A simple bot that checks whether other bots are online using the webhook url and sends a message to a channel if they are not (or back online).

-Since this check involves the bot tokens of the bots that are being checked, the bot tokens are encrypted and stored in a file that is part of the repository.
-Storing encrypted data in a public repository could be a security risk.
+Since this check involves the webhook urls of the bots that are being checked, the bot tokens are encrypted and stored in a file that is part of the repository.
+Even if data is properly encrypted, when stored in a public repository that could be a security risk.
 Do this at your own risk.

 The purpose of this repository is to be forked.
 Create your own `config.json` file, add your bot tokens and the channel ids where the health message will be send to.